sonjoonho/flask-wii/README.md

 ## Usage

-You can test this app at <https://flask-wii.herokuapp.com>
+You can test this app at <https://flask-wii.herokuapp.com>.
+Note that this must be done over HTTPS or connection will fail.

 Alternatively, you can run it locally.